 I was caught in a world of prompts, forced topics and “journals”.

 In the past year I was introduced to “crafts”.
-Oh my gravy, did that open my eyes to my writers workshop instruction.
+Oh my gravy, did that open my eyes to my instruction.
 There wasn’t a right or wrong anymore; there was only expression and ideas.

 I was in love with writing.
 Little did I know that this would only be the beginning of a fabulous, thrilling romance with something I once loathed.